Social Security Claiming Strategy for Married Couples

 The best plan is the one that supports your lifestyle without creating constant stress.

 Some couples intentionally spend from IRAs, 401(k)s, taxable accounts, or cash reserves in the early years so they can delay Social Security longer.
-That trade can work well for households with solid savings because delayed benefits can raise the lifetime Social Security check.
+That trade can work well for households with solid savings, because delayed benefits can raise the lifetime Social Security check.

 It does need to be coordinated carefully.
 Pulling more from pre-tax accounts early can raise taxable income.
 The decision is not just “can we delay,” but “what does delaying do to taxes, Medicare costs, and long-term flexibility?”

-Watch taxes and Medicare IRMAA
+Watch Taxes and Medicare IRMAA

-If you are on Medicare, income spikes can matter.
-Higher income can lead to IRMAA surcharges that increase Part B and Part D premiums.
-This is why many couples coordinate Social Security timing with IRA withdrawals and any Roth planning, so income stays steadier instead of jumping around.
+This is why many couples coordinate Social Security timing with IRA withdrawals and any Roth planning, so income stays steadier from year to year instead of jumping around.

-Withdrawing your application in the first 12 months
+Withdrawing Your Application in the First 12 Months

 If you recently filed and realize it was the wrong move, you may be able to withdraw your application within 12 months of approval.
-The catch is you generally must repay benefits you received, including amounts withheld for Medicare premiums or taxes.
+The catch is that you generally must repay benefits you received, including amounts withheld for Medicare premiums or taxes.

 FAQs